openagentmarket/openagent/README.md

 The key idea is simple: Convos is the remote chat surface, but the work still happens on your own machine through the local OpenAgent daemon.

-Read the mobile flow in [docs/getting-started/mobile-guide.md](docs/getting-started/mobile-guide.md).
+Read the mobile flow in the [OpenAgent Mobile Guide](https://openagent-market-docs.web.app/docs/getting-started/mobile-guide).

 ## Quick Start